antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_1/firstworkflow/README.md

 ```

-This is a proxy that allows us to invoke activities from workflow code and define other options like max number or retires, timeouts etc...
+This is a proxy that allows us to invoke activities from workflow code and define other options like max number of retires, timeouts etc...

 - Modify the main workflow method to invoke `withdraw` and `deposit` method.
 Replace the method implementation